UK removes HTS from list of banned terror groups

 The UK Government said the move would allow for closer engagement with Damascus.

-The UK Government said the move would allow for closer engagement with Damascus at a time when Isis remains a “significant threat” in the country.
+The UK Government said the move would allow for closer engagement with Damascus at a time when the terrorist group calling itself Islamic State remains a “significant threat” in the country.

 Deproscribing HTS will also enable Britain to help Syria in eliminating any remaining stockpiles from Mr Assad’s chemical weapons programme, the Foreign Office said.